FaithInYHVH

 Sometimes it went as far as being a conditional exchange as this old (and today outdated) German formula shows: ‘I give you this ring as a sign of the marriage which has been promised between us, provided your father gives with you a marriage portion of 1000 Reichsthalers’.

-Marketing lessons of the 1920s, changing economic times, and the impact of World War II led to a more successful marketing campaign for male and female wedding bands, and by the late 1940s, double-ring ceremonies made up for 80% of all weddings, as opposed to 15% before the Great Depression.
+male and female wedding bands, and by the late 1940s, double-ring ceremonies made up for 80% of all weddings, as opposed to 15% before the Great Depression.

 Jewish: “You are consecrated to me with this ring according to the law of Moses and Israel.”—said in Hebrew by the groom at an Orthodox Jewish wedding and by both the bride and groom at a Reform Jewish wedding.

-Amen.”—from the Eastern Orthodox Service of Betrothal, part of the Mysterion of Holy Matrimony (“crowning”), said three times while the Priest makes the Sign of the Cross with the bride‘s ring over the bridegroom’s head, he then places the bride‘s ring on the groom‘s hand.
+the Priest makes the Sign of the Cross with the bride‘s ring over the bridegroom’s head, he then places the bride‘s ring on the groom‘s hand.

 Wedding ring (100)